 Being a small town, Rumney - Ellsworth does not have a public transit system used by locals to get to and from work.

-The citizens of Rumney - Ellsworth are very well educated compared to the average community in the nation: 39.29% of adults in Rumney - Ellsworth have a bachelor's degree or even advanced degree.
+The population of Rumney - Ellsworth is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.29% of adults in Rumney - Ellsworth have a bachelor's degree or even advanced degree.

 The per capita income in Rumney - Ellsworth in 2022 was $42,211, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $168,844 for a family of four.
 However, Rumney - Ellsworth contains both very wealthy and poor people as well.